 Size and Weight:

-Known from a single fossil specimen found in South America in 1970, Staurikosaurus is one of the earliest dinosaurs, the immediate descendants of the two-legged archosaurs of the early Triassic period.
-Unlike its slightly bigger South American cousin, Herrerasaurus, it seems that Staurikosaurus was a true theropod--that is, it evolved after the ancient split between ornithischian and saurischian dinosaurs.
+Known from a single fossil specimen discovered in South America in 1970, Staurikosaurus was one of the first dinosaurs, the immediate descendants of the two-legged archosaurs of the early Triassic period.
+Like its slightly bigger South American cousins, Herrerasaurus and Eoraptor, it seems that Staurikosaurus was a true theropod--that is, it evolved after the ancient split between ornithischian and saurischian dinosaurs.

-One odd feature about Staurikosaurus was a joint in its lower jaw that seemed to allow it to chew its food backwards and forwards, as well as up and down.
-Since later theropods didn't have this adaptation, it's likely that Staurikosaurus lived in an stark environment that forced it to extract the maximum nutrition from its wriggling meals.
+One odd feature of Staurikosaurus is a joint in its lower jaw that apparently allowed it to chew its food backwards and forwards, as well as up and down.
+Since later theropods (including raptors and tyrannosaurs) didn't possess this adaptation, it's likely that Staurikosaurus, like other early meat-eaters, lived in a stark environment that forced it to extract the maximum nutritional value from its wriggling meals.